-Danger due to moving parts - keep away from moving parts.
-Device parts can become very hot during operation.
+Danger from moving parts-do not touch moving parts.

+Parts of the device may become very hot during operation.
 Do not touch these surfaces!
-If necessary, switch off the unit before installing or removing any equipment, and allow it to cool down.
+If necessary, switch off the device before installing or removing any equipment, and allow it to cool down.

-1.6 Handling Batteries
+2.8 Handling of Batteries

-The lithium battery on the receiver modules has a service life of at least 10 years.
-If an exchange is necessary, the following notes must be observed:
+The lithium battery on the receiver modules has a life of at least ten years.
+Should it be necessary to replace it, please note the following: